 It was a great opportunity to meet new people and make contacts, not only from the jewelry community.
 I visited a lot of exhibitions and interesting places.
 In fact, I have not experienced such a culturally rich week for a long time.
-What I had neglected all year long in Prague I made up for in a week in Athens 🙂
+What I had neglected all year long in Prague, I made up for in a week in Athens.

 I try to keep them in balance, which is often very difficult.
 Usually the material that I try to tame is stronger than me and my attempts to shape it don’t work out.
 There are also however situations where, on the contrary, this results in good work.
 I often wonder why I don’t choose an easier way instead of still inventing unrealistic ideas.
-That wouldn’t be fun nor a challenge that drives me forward.
+That wouldn’t be fun, nor a challenge that drives me forward.

-When I invent a new series of jewelry, it is very hard for me to take a pad of paper and start sketching.
+When I invent a new series of jewelry, it is very hard for me to take a piece of paper and start sketching.
 Ideas usually come by themselves when I experiment with materials.
-In high school, I studied the field of “Toys”, so a degree of playfulness is reflected in my work 🙂 In recent years I have become enchanted by the beauty and diversity of the underwater world.
-I like to dive and am fascinated with all the incredibly colorful structures that form the underwater forest of plants and animals.
+In high school, I studied the field of “Toys”, so a degree of playfulness is reflected in my work.
+In recent years I have become enchanted by the beauty and diversity of the underwater world.
+I like to dive and I am fascinated with all the incredibly colorful structures that form the underwater forest of plants and animals.
 It’s a bottomless treasure trove of new ideas for me.

 It’s hard for me to tell where I am looking for beauty.
 It can be in nature, in art, in everyday things around us.
-Something has a beautiful form, something else a beautiful thought.
+Something has a beautiful form, something else has a beautiful thought.
 In my work I try to connect them both.
-When I create a new piece of jewelry, I always try to make it more perfect, but beauty can also hide in imperfections and defects.
+When I create a new piece of jewelry, I always try to make it more beautiful, but beauty can also hide in imperfections and defects.
 Although my work looks very complicated, I still believe that the greatest beauty is in simplicity.